 In IT support and managed services, both types of AI are powerful, but in different ways.
 Predictive AI is your safety net, preventing issues before they hit.
 Generative AI is your productivity booster, helping your team work smarter, not harder.

-Use them together, and your IT operations can become proactive, efficient, and scalable, keeping users happy and systems running smoothly.
+By understanding when to use Predictive AI vs. Generative AI in IT Support and how they can be applied, your IT operations can become proactive, efficient, and scalable, keeping users happy and systems running smoothly.